Escort Booking advice

 The best advice is to decide what you are looking for and then narrow your searches to providers who offer the services you require.

-Always clarify what you are looking for without going into a 2-page essay.
-Just enough information for the provider to confirm they can cover your requirements.
 It is a good idea to do this upon first communication so you don’t end up wasting time.
-Do this on the site or by email.

 First introductions, and appointment service questions/details must be discussed solely via e-mail, even if you have met before.
-Texting will be used solely to confirm the where’s and when’s of your booking.

 What NOT to do when contacting an Escort?

-Do Not ask for same day service unless it is offered!
 This is considered disrespectful and rude, providers need time to prepare for bookings and to do screening etc.

 Don’t contact a companion until you are ready to book with a date, time and your screening/deposit ready.
-This is a business and time is valuable, show them you respect them and their time.

 Make sure you familiarize yourself with their booking requirements before you reach out.
 If you are unwilling to meet them, move on to someone else who is willing to provide what you are looking for.